 ‘It is your last check-in point in this country!’

 In this first stanza of At The Border, 1979, which can be read in full here, the narrator is using the first person, although they use the pronoun “we”, ostensibly describing the actions of their family.
 The person delivering the dialogue in the first line is unclear, but this could well be a checkpoint guard.
 It is suggested as early as line three that the narrator believes their moving will make their lives better.
 The line about everything tasting better is a metaphor.

-In this shortened stanza it would appear that the family have reached the border itself.
+In this shortened stanza it would appear that the family has reached the border itself.
 The chain probably represents the line between the two countries.

-In this stanza the narrator describes interactions with their mother.
-The mother obviously holds an idealised view of their homeland and she waxes lyrical over it.
-She uses the adjectives clean, beautiful and kind to describe the roads, landscape and people respectively.
-The narrator does not reveal whether they believe their mother or not just that this is what they were “informed” and interesting choice of word.
+In this stanza, the narrator describes interactions with their mother.
+The mother obviously holds an idealized view of their homeland and she waxes lyrical over it.
+She uses the adjectives clean, beautiful, and kind to describe the roads, landscape, and people respectively.
+The narrator does not reveal whether they believe their mother or not just that this is what they were “informed” and an interesting choice of word.
 Are we to assume the child is being almost “brain washed” by the descriptions of her homeland?

 About Choman Hardi

 Choman Hardi, born in 1974, is a contemporary Kurdish poet.
 Her father Ahmed Hardi, was also a poet.
-During her younger years she found herself moving from country to country as a refugee having been born in Irqi Kurdistan.
-She eventually sought asylum in the UK where she gained a PHd at Oxford University.
-To date she has four poetry volumes published.
+During her younger years, she found herself moving from country to country as a refugee having been born in Iraqi Kurdistan.
+She eventually sought asylum in the UK where she gained a PhD at Oxford University.
+To date, she has four poetry volumes published.
 Three of these are in Kurdish and one of them is written in English.